-Plan Description

-The District's Postemployment Healthcare Plan (the OPEB plan) is a single-employer defined benefit healthcare plan.
+Plan Description - The District's Postemployment Healthcare Plan (the OPEB plan) is a single-employer defined benefit healthcare plan.

-Benefits

-The District offers medical and prescription drug benefits to its employees and retirees through California's Valued Trust (CVT), a jointly managed trust, on a pooled, self-insured basis.
+Benefits - The District offers medical and prescription drug benefits to its employees and retirees through California's Valued Trust (CVT), a jointly managed trust, on a pooled, self-insured basis.
 A separate three-tiered rate structure applies to retirees under the age of 65.
-A choice of 13 medical/prescription drug options are offered to eligible retirees.
-Delta Dental and VSP Vision are also offered by the District outside of CVT.
+A choice of 13 medical/prescription drug

-Certificated, Classified (SEIU), Certificated Management, Classified Management, and Confidential employees who have attained age 55 and completed at least 15 years of continuous service with the District immediately prior to retirement are eligible to receive District-paid medical, prescription drug, dental and vision coverage for the retiree only up to a District cap of \$783 per month, effective October 1, 2016.
+Certificated, Classified (SEIU), Certificated Management, Classified Management, and Confidential employees who have attained age 55 and completed at least 15 years of continuous service with the District immediately prior to retirement are eligible to receive District-paid medical, prescription drug, dental and vision coverage for the retiree only up to0 a District cap of \$783 per month, effective October 1, 2016.
 The cap is frozen and applies to all current and future retirees.